 2. Create a course group

-Click the icon of the message list and select New Group.
-Select a group profile photo members to group, and then click Create.
+Click the + icon in the upper part of the message list and select New Group.
+Select a group profile photo, select members to add into the group, and then click Create.

 3. Initialize an online course